 The State of Vermont eventually adopted a policy of development regulation on all state forest lands to preserve aesthetic values.
 It fought proposed intrusions by communications towers and ski resorts until the summit's Natural Area was set aside; then special legislation was passed in 1969 to create a Forest Reserve whose state-owned acres (about 20,000 by 1991) form Camel's Hump State Park.

 A Forest Reserve including the Park and three use districts was established by the legislation:

 Please obey local traffic laws.
 Children and families live on the roads that lead to our trailheads.
 It is important that visitors respect these communities by driving safely and slowly.

-Forest City Trailhead: From Route 17 in Huntington Center, turn east onto Camel's Hump Road.
+Forest City Trailhead: From VT-17 in Huntington Center, turn east onto Camel's Hump Road.
 Travel 2.8 miles to the Forest City Trailhead.

-Burrows Trailhead: From Route 17 in Huntington Center, turn east onto Camel's Hump Road.
+Burrows Trailhead: From VT-17 in Huntington Center, turn east onto Camel's Hump Road.
 Travel 3.5 miles to the trailhead.
 Parking available in lot.
-Please note that this trailhead is very popular and the lot may fill.
+Please note that this trailhead is very popular and the lot may fill, especially on weekends.

 Monroe Trailhead: From River Road in North Duxbury, turn south on Camel's Hump Road.
 Travel 3.2 miles on Camel's Hump Road to trailhead parking.